The Huntsman: Winter's War: Plot

 After Queen Ravenna's Magic Mirror reveals that her sister, Princess Freya, is pregnant by her lover Andrew, tragedy strikes when Andrew kills their newborn daughter.
 In grief and rage, Freya's latent cryokinetic powers emerge, and she kills Andrew before fleeing to the northern mountains.
 There, she becomes the Snow Queen, ruling with fear and raising kidnapped children as an army of Huntsmen, forbidding them from ever falling in love.

 Among them, Eric and Sara defy her rules and fall in love, planning to escape together.
 However, Freya discovers them and tricks them with illusions—making Sara believe Eric abandoned her and Eric believe Sara was killed.

 Years later, after Ravenna's defeat, Queen Snow White falls ill due to the Mirror's dark magic.
 Fearing its power, she orders it taken to Sanctuary, but it is lost en route.
 Eric, joined by dwarves Nion and Gryff, sets out to recover it.
 Along the way, he is reunited with Sara, who survived but resents him for supposedly leaving her.
 They eventually uncover Freya's deception and rekindle their bond.

 The group retrieves the Mirror from goblins but is ambushed by Freya.
 Sara appears to betray Eric, but her attack only fakes his death.
 Freya takes the Mirror and unknowingly resurrects Ravenna, whose spirit had fused with it.
 The two sisters plot to rule together, but Freya soon learns Ravenna orchestrated her daughter's death.
 Enraged, she turns against Ravenna but is mortally wounded.
 With her last strength, she helps Eric destroy the Mirror, killing Ravenna once and for all.

 As Freya dies, she sees a vision of her daughter and finds peace.
 With her rule broken, her Huntsmen are freed, and Eric and Sara finally have a future together.
-In a post-credits scene, Snow White is seen on her balcony as a golden crow lands beside her.
+In a post-credits scene, a fully recovered Snow White is seen on her balcony as a golden crow lands beside her.